 Ensure the valve is turned off before removing or fitting any equipment.
+Use the bleed valve to confirm the system is de-pressurised prior to removal.

 Ensure the surface of any apparatus that will replace the hydrophone (water meter, hydrant cover, etc) is suitably clean and sterile.